 Fans can help support the Owls this season and beyond

-Danielle Maloney-Stoimenoff joined the Florida Atlantic University women's basketball coaching staff as the director of basketball operations in July 2012.
-She was elevated to assistant coaching position the following summer, and was named Recruiting Coordinator at the start of the 2015-16 season.
+'Danielle Maloney-Stoimenoff joined the Florida Atlantic University women's basketball coaching staff as the Director of Basketball Operations in July 2012.
+She was elevated to an assistant coaching position the following summer, and was named Recruiting Coordinator at the start of the 2015-16 season.